Supervising and Placing Children with Special Health Care Needs

 CSW Responsibilities

-1. Consult with the SCSW to determine whether the request to transport the child is appropriate.
+2. Consult with the SCSW to determine whether the request for DCFS non-emergency transportation for the child is appropriate.

 • A CSW should not transport a child with special health care needs.
-The caregiver is expected to provide this service after completing the child specific training or if not possible, request non-emergency transportation through MCMS.
+The caregiver is expected to provide this service after completing the child specific training or if not possible, request non-emergency transportation through MCMS for situations such as detention and replacements.

-2. If the SCSW agrees to the request, complete the DCFS 6099 Patient Transportation Request Form and obtain SCSW signature.
-Document the child’s transportation needs and clearly document the rationale for the request.
+3. If the SCSW agrees to the request, complete the DCFS 6099 Patient Transportation Request Form and obtain SCSW signature.
+Document the child’s medical and transportation needs and clearly document the rationale for the request.
+Indicate drop off/pick up dates, times, and locations.

-3. Forward the completed form to the MCMS Intake Coordinators at MCMS_Intake@dcfs.lacounty.gov or 626-332-5634 (Fax).
+4. Forward the completed form to the MCMS Intake Coordinators at MCMS_Intake@dcfs.lacounty.gov.
 The form should be submitted as much in advance as possible.

 SCSW Responsibilities

 1. Determine whether the transportation request is appropriate for the child.
-Consult with the PHN when necessary.
+Consult with the child's doctor when necessary.

 2. If appropriate, sign the DCFS 6099, Patient Transportation Request Form and return to CSW.